 The Amber Room wasn't the only major work of art to fall victim to the Third Reich.
 The Nazis stole hundreds of thousands of paintings from Jewish art dealers and collectors during World War II, a large number of which were never returned to their rightful owners.
 As of 2009, an estimated 100,000 of the 650,000 stolen works had not yet been given back to their original owners or their descendants, despite laws like the Holocaust Expropriated Art Recovery Act of 2016 that aim to facilitate the return of Nazi-looted art.
 In some cases, these descendants have had to sue museums in order to get their art back.

 Even now, conflict provides easy cover for would-be art thieves.
 Between 2003 and 2005, at the outset of the U.S. invasion and occupation of Iraq, around a half million antiquities were stolen from Iraqi museums and archaeological sites.
-Unfortunately, art is inextricably linked to conflict—the Islamic State, for instance, makes millions of dollars a year trafficking looted ancient artifacts, including statues and jewelry, that may never be seen again.
+Unfortunately, art is inextricably linked to conflict.

 While many artworks have been lost to disasters, shipwrecks have actually saved some ancient art from destruction.
 In the ancient world, metal art was often melted down and recycled for other projects, like making cannonballs.
 Statues like this Apoxyomenos were saved from this fate by virtue of being underwater for centuries.
 The Croation statue, made in the first or second century CE, was discovered in 1996, well-preserved at the bottom of the northern Adriatic Sea.

-"Sometimes," Richter told Der Spiegel in 2012, "when I see one of the photos, I think to myself: That's too bad; you could have let this one or that one survive."
+“Sometimes,” Richter said in 2012, “when I see one of the photos, I think to myself: That’s too bad; you could have let this one or that one survive.”